 Map authoring considerations and best practices

 If you're creating maps and layouts in ArcGIS Pro that you intend to export to AIX, it's important to understand how they will be converted to graphics for editing in Illustrator.
 For best results, consider the map authoring recommendations and design notes in the following sections:

 - Geometries and geometry symbology—Point, line, and polygon features are all supported in .aix files.

 - Points—All point data types are preserved once processed through the ArcGIS Maps for Adobe Creative Cloud extension.
 Shape markers are organized as editable vector layers for which the object's stroke and fill are preserved to match the data in your ArcGIS Pro file.
 Picture markers and 3D markers are processed as image layers.

 - Lines—Line data works similarly to point data.
 Use the solid stroke layer property in ArcGIS Pro for the most flexibility editing the vector layer.
 Picture stroke and gradient strokes are converted to image layers in Illustrator.

 - Polygons—Like point and line data, polygon feature organization is preserved in your .aix file.

 Complex datasets that include a lot of features are broken up in Illustrator the same way they are in ArcGIS Pro.
-When possible, simplify large datasets using ArcGIS Pro data management tools to improve your file's drawing time or reduce number of vertices.
+When possible, simplify large datasets using ArcGIS Pro data management tools to improve your file's drawing time or reduce the number of vertices.

 - Rasters—The AIX file format is intended for use in Illustrator, which is a vector-based design tool.
 Therefore, all raster data is brought into Illustrator as image layers that aren't editable like vector layers.
 If multiple raster layers are included in the ArcGIS Pro map, each individual layer is preserved in the AIX export (they aren't merged into one common layer).